-Aerial: The proposed residence halls are designed in the collegiate Gothic style that is prevalent throughout most of campus.
-The halls follow along of Route 30/Lancaster Avenue to provide a continual view of the central landmark of campus: the St. Thomas of Villanova Church.
+Aerial Depiction: The residence halls are designed in the Collegiate Gothic style that is prevalent throughout campus.
+The halls follow the curve of Route 30/Lancaster Avenue to provide a continual view of the central landmark of campus: the St. Thomas of Villanova Church.

-Facades Along Lancaster Avenue: The proposed residence halls are designed to be four and five stories in many places, with a lower number of stories closer to Route 30/Lancaster Avenue.
-The housing would provide approximately 1,160 beds, and allow the University to house 85% of its undergraduate students.
-As with similar past projects (South and West Campuses), this project would not lead to an increase in undergraduate student enrollment.
+A New Student Residential Community: The residence halls will provide approximately 1,135 beds for junior and senior students, allowing the University to house 85% of its undergraduate populations.
+As with similar projects in the past on South and West Campuses, this project will not lead to an increase in undergraduate student enrollment.

-Lancaster Avenue Looking West: The Performing Arts Center would be located in front of the parking structure at the southeast corner of Ithan Avenue and Route 30/Lancaster Avenue.
+Performing Arts Center: The Performing Arts Center will be located in front of the new parking garage at the southeast corner of Ithan Avenue and Route 30/Lancaster Avenue.
 It will feature academic and performance space to support theatre, studio arts and music activities programs on campus